 Count 1 charges the defendant with conspiracy.
 A conspiracy is an agreement between two or more persons to accomplish an unlawful purpose.
-To sustain this charge, the government must prove these elements:
+To sustain this charge against the defendant, the government must prove these elements:

-1) The conspiracy charged in Count 1 existed, and
+1) That the conspiracy charged in Count 1 existed, and

-2) The defendant knowingly became a member of this conspiracy with an intention to further the conspiracy.
+2) That the defendant knowingly became a member of this conspiracy with an intention to further the conspiracy.